"Evenin' Snarkypants," Tonks said as she swung into the booth at The Three Broomsticks.

 George looked affronted.
 "Merely pricing brochures and informational pamphlets."

 "Only one sample, in point of fact," Fred corrected, removing what could only be described as a shapeless knick-knack from his pocket and placing it in the middle of the table.
 "A prototype Eaves-Dropper.
-Scrambles the immediate conversation for anyone listening in and replaces it with innocuous and utterly incoherent babble."
+Less obvious than a charm, it scrambles the immediate conversation for anyone listening in and replaces it with innocuous and utterly incoherent babble."

 George snorted.
 "The only minor glitch it seems to have is a tendency to make people think we're speaking like American Muggles."